Plan Your Night

 Can I enjoy food and beverages?

 Yes!
-There are concessions areas throughout the lobby at the PAC that sell light snacks and drinks, including beer and wine.
+There are concession areas throughout the lobby at the PAC that sell light snacks and drinks, including beer and wine.
 Concessions will be sold prior to each concert and during intermission.

 What is the appropriate dress?